Kinla/giftastic/README.md

    * App is known to fail in IE. (JS / JQuery both doesn't run)
    * App untested in MAC and Apple mobile.
 2. Would be great to not have the query form to have memories of previous submissions in Chrome -- This may be a Chorme thing?
-3. Fuzzy search for TV show through OMDB API - using OMDB search result to populate topic button so it is spelled correctly
+3. Fuzzy search and auto completing search string for TV show through OMDB API - using OMDB search result to populate topic button so it is spelled correctly
 4. A floating scroll up button.
 5. Option to remove Topic Buttons.
 6. Make it so user cannot save the same GIF more than once to the favorite section.